ngalaiko/url_shortner/README.md

 7) dockerize **DONE**
 8) bootstrap ui **IN PROGRESS**
 9) social auth **DONE**
-10) refactor database module, get rid of generation (have bug for unuthorized user that not easy to fix with it)
+10) refactor database module, get rid of generation (have bug for unuthorized user that not easy to fix with it) **DONE**